 10.9.9.8.5 Hearsay.
-Hearsay is generally defined as evidence of a statement made by someone other than the party testifying, when the statement is "offered . . . to prove the truth of the matter asserted."
+Hearsay is generally defined as evidence of a statement made by anyone outside the hearing, when the statement is "offered . . . to prove the truth of the matter asserted."
 Ariz.
 R. Evid.
 801(c).
-For example, instead of testifying about what he saw or heard, the witness testifies to what someone else wrote or said.
-Hearsay evidence is generally considered less reliable than eyewitness testimony because the person who made the original statement was not under oath, and the opposing party at the hearing does not have the opportunity to cross examine the person.
+For example, instead of testifying about what he saw, heard, tasted, or felt with the senses, the witness testifies to what someone else wrote or said.
+If, to prove a construction defect, Mr. Smith testified that "Mr. Jones stated that 'the floor was wet because the rain leaked into the building," such a statement would be hearsay if offered to prove the wetness of the floor.
+However, the same statement may be admissible to show Mr. Jones's knowledge of the condition of the floor.
+In that context, the statement is not being offered to prove the truth of the matter asserted, but to prove Mr. Jones's knowledge.
+Hearsay evidence is generally considered less reliable than evewitness testimony because the person who made the original statement was not under oath, and the opposing party at the hearing does not have the opportunity to cross examine the person.
 The evidentiary weight of such a statement may depend upon whether the declarant is believable, and because he or she is not physically present, the decision maker cannot observe demeanor or judge credibility as effectively.

 Despite these deficiencies, "[i]t is clear in Arizona that hearsay is admissible in administrative proceedings, and that it may, in proper circumstances, be given probative weight."
 Begay v.
 Ariz.
 Dept. of Econ.
 Sec., 128 Ariz.
 407, 409, 626 P.2d 137, 139 (App.
 1981).
-Even double or triple-hearsay can be admissible, if the circumstances tend to establish that the evidence offered is trustworthy.
 In Wieseler v.
 Prins, 167 Ariz.
 223, 226-27, 805 P.2d 1044, 1047-48 (App.
-1990).
+1990), a police officer testified at an administrative adjudication that a second police officer had told him that the respondent had been driving a vehicle.
+The second police officer had received the information from a third officer who saw the respondent at an accident scene.
+Id. at 227, 805 P.2d at 1048.
+The court held that this "triple-hearsay" was admissible, stating the general rule that "[r]eliable hearsay is admissible in administrative proceedings and may even be the only support for an administrative decision."
+Id. at 227, 805 P.2d at 1048.
+The court described what evidence may be deemed reliable: